Azure/azure-kusto-samples-dotnet/S3/S3EventGridPoc/Readme.md

 *	Define the events you want to notify (e.g. all creation events)
 *	Choose your lambda as the destination
 ## Done
-Now whenever you put blob into this bucket, it automatically will be ingested into your Adx!
+Now whenever you put blob into this bucket, it automatically will be ingested into your ADX!